Illinois Inmate Search

 Guidelines for Sending Mail to Inmates

-Failure to adhere to these guidelines may result in mail being returned, destroyed, or kept as evidence if unlawful content is detected.
+All incoming mail is subject to inspection before delivery to the inmate.
+This process ensures that no prohibited items enter the jail and that the content complies with the facility's security policies.
+Failure to adhere to these guidelines may result in mail being returned, destroyed, or held as evidence if unlawful content is detected.

 Sending Money to Inmates